mhmirza/PythonProgramming/README.md

 # Final Project

-**Brief Description:** The Symptom Checker ChatBot - The objective of our project is to create a program that functions like a chatbot and takes user input (based on symptoms) via a series of questions to:
+**Brief Description:** The Symptom Checker ChatBot - The objective of our project is to create a Python Application that functions like a chatbot and takes user input (based on symptoms) via a series of questions to:

 1) Obtain a list of diseases from reliable/vetted online sources (use of maximum three web sources based on reliability) most commonly associated with the symptoms shared by the user.